Course Information

 Course Instructor

-9001 Introduction to Multivariate Statistics Course Outline Back to Fall Schedule
+9001 Introduction to Multivariable Analysis Course Outline Back to Fall schedule

 The course will provide an introduction to statistical concepts and techniques used in social science research.
 It is designed to provide you insights about how quantitative data is collected and how these data are then analyzed for information.
 This is an applied course where the focus will be on (1) the application of statistical techniques to answer empirical questions and (2) the interpretation of quantitative evidence.